Reasonable and necessary supports: what are they?

 Reasonable and necessary supports help children and their families work towards children’s individual goals in life.
-All the supports and services that are funded by the NDIS and included in your child’s NDIS plan are based on your child’s NDIS goals.
+All the supports that are funded by the NDIS and included in your child’s NDIS plan must be related to your child’s NDIS goals.

 In general, reasonable and necessary supports should help children to:

 - take part in social and community activities

 How does the NDIA decide what’s reasonable and necessary?

 The National Disability Insurance Agency (NDIA) runs the NDIS.

 When the NDIA makes decisions about what supports are reasonable and necessary for your child, it uses the National Disability Insurance Scheme Act 2013, National Disability Insurance Scheme Rules 2013 and the NDIS Operational Guidelines.